-As of December 31, 2022, Energy Transfer and its consolidated subsidiaries employed an aggregate of 12,565 employees, 1,369 of which are represented by labor unions.
+As of December 31, 2023, Energy Transfer and its consolidated subsidiaries employed an aggregate of 13,786 employees, 1,422 of which are represented by labor unions.
 We believe that our relations with our employees are good.

-Our employees are our greatest asset, and we seek to attract and retain top talent by fostering a culture that is guided by our core values in a manner that respects all people and cultures, promotes safety, and focuses on the protection of public health and the environment.
+Our employees are our greatest asset, and we seek to attract and retain top talent by fostering a culture that is guided by our core values and that respects all people and cultures, promotes safety, and focuses on the protection of public health and being a good steward of the environment.

 Ethics and Values.
 We are committed to operating our business in a manner that honors and respects all people and the communities in which we do business.
 We recognize that people are our most valued resource, and we are committed to hiring and investing in employees who strive for excellence and live by our core values: working safely, corporate stewardship, ethics and integrity, entrepreneurial mindset, our people, excellence and results, and social responsibility.
 We value our employees for what they bring to our organization by embracing those from all backgrounds, cultures, and experiences.
-We also believe that the keys to our successes have been the cultivation of an atmosphere of inclusion and respect within our family of partnerships and sustaining organizations that promote diversity and provide support across all communities.
-These are the principles upon which we build and strengthen relationships among our people, our stakeholders, and those within the communities we support.
+We also believe that the keys to our successes have been the cultivation of an atmosphere of inclusion and respect within our family of partnerships and sustaining organizations that promote diversity and provide support across all communities in which we do business.
+These are the principles upon which we build and strengthen relationships among our people, our stakeholders, and those within the communities in which we do business.

 Respecting All People and All Cultures.
 We believe strict adherence to our Code of Business Conduct and Ethics is not only right, but is in the best interest of the Partnership, its Unitholders, its customers, and the industry in general.
-In all instances, the policies of the Partnership require that the business of the Partnership be conducted in a lawful and ethical manner.
+In all applicable instances, the policies of the Partnership require that the business of the Partnership be conducted in a lawful and ethical manner.
 Every employee acting on behalf of the Partnership must adhere to these policies.
 Please refer to "Item 10.
 Directors, Executive Officers and Corporate Governance" for additional information on our Code of Business Conduct and Ethics.